-Stalker Software is due to start shipping a new release of its CommuniGate Pro messaging server software that supports a promising young technology called Session Initiation Protocol, or SIP.
+Stalker Software this week is debuting a new release of its CommuniGate Pro messaging server software that supports a promising young technology called Session Initiation Protocol, or SIP.
 With the capability to initialize a number of different types of connections, including Voice Over Internet Protocol, secure instant messaging, and video conferencing, among others, SIP is positioned to open up a whole new world of mobile collaboration, Stalker says.

 SIP is an IP-based telephony signaling protocol under development by the Internet Engineering Task Force.
 It is a text-based protocol, similar to HTTP and SMTP, used to initiate interactive communication sessions between users, and has applications in video, voice, instant messaging, gaming, and virtual reality.

-Stalker Software has debuted SIP support with CommuniGate Pro 4.2, the latest release of its messaging platform, which runs on more than two dozen operating system, including Linux, Unix, Windows (NT, 2000, and XP), and OS/400.
-In the past, the Mill Valley, California, company has positioned CommuniGate Pro as a less-expensive and scalable replacement for Microsoft Exchange.
+Stalker Software has debuted SIP support with CommuniGate Pro 4.2, the latest release of its messaging platform, which runs on more than two dozen operating system, including OS/400.
+In the past, the Mill Valley, California, company has positioned CommuniGate Pro as a less expensive and scalable replacement for Microsoft Exchange.
 As an e-mail and collaboration server, CommuniGate Pro has racked up 8,000 customers across six continents, the company says.

 While spam hasn’t yet snuffed all life from e-mail (although it’s come awfully close), new forms of computer-based communication are appearing on the horizon.
 One of the most promising, Voice Over Internet Protocol (VOIP), is experiencing tremendous growth as early-adopters give way to mainstream users and traditional telecommunications providers, like AT&T, introduce VOIP services.